Azure/azure-service-operator/docs/howto/quickstart.md

 Once all the Azure resources are successfully provisioned (ResourceGroup, AzureSqlServer, AzureSqlDatabase, AzureSqlFirewallRule) the Azure Votes App will be able to start.

+>[!NOTE]
->The Azure resources take 3-4 minutes to become ready.
+>The Azure resources typically take 3-4 minutes to become ready.
 The application will attempt to start once the resources are provisioned but this doesn't mean all networking is in fact ready.
-For the reason the application is biult to handle failures in connection by exiting so Kubernetes can restart it.
+For this reason, the application is built to handle connection failures by exiting, so Kubernetes can restart it.

 Your deployment may restart 5 times before everything is actually available.